u1-liquid/openpollslack-i18n/README.md

 If some of your team would like to using different config than what is on default.json you can use `/poll config` .
 - This command only work on user who install app to Slack only
-- If app was re-add to workspace all Override config will be removed
+- If app was re-add to workspace all Override config will be carry over for you

 Usage:
 ```